Established in June 2015, Better State Environments is owned and directed by Sam Niedra.

 Flexibility, adaptability and a focus on the client's needs

-Excellent written, verbal and interpersonal communication skills, including highly refined writing, editing and analytical ability
+Excellent written, verbal and interpersonal communication skills, including highly refined writing, editing and analytical skills

 Strong project scoping and management expertise

-Good knowledge of the funding landscape and excellent skills in developing funding applications
+Good knowledge of funding opportunities, particularly in the environment/conservation sector, and excellent skills in developing funding applications

-Extensive experience and expertise relating to nature conservation.
+Extensive experience and expertise in nature conservation, particualrly wildlife management.

 In the past few years alone, Sam has helped not-for-profit organisations secure over $3.5 million in funding for biodiversity conservation projects.
 He has experienced first hand of how not-for-profits operate and the challenges they face in terms of securing funding and building capacity to deliver on-ground outcomes.